Hamzaamhal09/Automatized-Varaint-calling-calling-SBCC/README.md

     find_paths
     Infers the most probable haplotype paths per sample.

+    Merged hvcf files
-    Merged single hvcf file into one hvcf file
+    Merge the single hvcf files into one hvcf file

+    # instalation guide

+    first you will have to install conda and snakemke

+    <pre> ```bash conda create -c conda-forge -c bioconda -n snakemake snakemake ``` </pre>